 - It May Be the Only Viable Option for Applicants With Significant Health Concerns.
 No-exam coverage is usually more expensive than fully medically underwritten coverage, but not always.
 For applicants concerned that an insurance exam would turn up a potentially disqualifying health issue, such as a protein imbalance suggestive of latent kidney disease, no-exam coverage could be the only path to any protection.

 - It May Offer a Favorable Cost-Benefit Balance for Younger Term Life Applicants.
 Although marginally more expensive than comparable policies with full medical underwriting, simplified issue coverage is quite affordable for younger applicants (those in their 20s and 30s) seeking shorter-term coverage (20 years or less).
 Even if you’ll pay more over the life of the policy to forgo the medical exam, the extra cost is likely to be minor and easy enough to adjust your budget around.

 The most obvious drawback to this type of no-exam life insurance coverage is the potential for — if not always the reality of — higher insurance rates.

-According to Haven Life’s life insurance premium calculator for its Haven Simple no-exam product, a 35-year-old nonsmoker male in excellent health can expect monthly premiums of about $27 on a $500,000, 20-year term policy.
-Were he to consent to medical underwriting on a Haven Term policy, the same applicant would pay as little as $20 per month for an identical policy.
+According to a Bestow life insurance premium calculator for its Bestow no-exam product, a 35-year-old nonsmoker male in excellent health can expect monthly premiums of about $37 on a $500,000, 20-year term policy.

 These are only estimates.
 For both types of policy — simplified issue and traditional life insurance with medical underwriting — health-related information can affect premiums.
 Applicants whose health questionnaires, medical records, or medical exams flag health concerns can wind up paying far higher premiums than they expected.